-The Future Indirect Fires Conference will be held in Bristol, UK on 19th & 20th March 2019.
+The Future Indirect Fires Conference will be held in Bristol, UK on 29th & 30th June 2021.
 The aim of the conference is to examine the likely development of Joint Lethal & Non Lethal Indirect Fires during the next decade.
-The conference will build on the 2018 event with an authoritative speaker panel of international Military Officers and Industry experts.
+The conference will build on the 2020 event with an authoritative speaker panel of international Military Officers and Industry experts.
 The conference will act as a forum to review best practise for Equipping, Training, Integrating and Applying Indirect Fires in the future.

+The Future Indirect Fires Conference will be run in conjunction with the Joint Military Training & Simulation Conference.
+There will be two streams within one large venue.
+Attendees will be able to access both streams within the same ticket price.
 Each stream will have its own room for presentations.
 There will be a combined breakout area with an exhibition and catering.

 For security reasons we will only provide the conference location on request or to registered attendees.
 Please email digby.williams (at) omconf.com for the location.

-Industry Delegates £1400 + VAT
+Industry Delegates £1450 + VAT

-Mil/Govt Delegates £160 + VAT
+Mil/Govt Delegates £0